Voidware-Prohibited/Flora/README.md

 # Usage

+## Unreal Engine

+Basic: In Foliage Mode, simply add the desired assets to your Foliage brush and begin painting on the landscape.

+Intermediate: Add desired assets as Grass assets to a Landscape Auto Material.

+Advanced: Add desired assets as Instanced Foliage Actor assets to a Landscape Auto Material for Customization and Interactability.

 ## Material and Texture Setup

 All Textures are Channel Packed into the RGBA Channels.
 Targa (.TGA) files are used whenever useful to store data in the Alpha channel.

 A Color Map is used to allow for customization of up to 3 colors per material instance.

+Make Material Instances for countless color and parameter variations for use in Instanced Foliage Actors.

 **Maps**
 Some assets may not use all maps/channels.